Natacha Rambova: Relationship with Rudolph Valentino

-Rambova's later work with Valentino was characterised by elaborate and costly preparations for films that either flopped or never manifested.
-These included Monsieur Beaucaire, The Sainted Devil, and The Hooded Falcon (a film that Rambova co-wrote, but was never realized).
 By this time, critics and the press were beginning to blame Rambova's excessive control for these failures.
 United Artists went so far as to offer Valentino an exclusive contract with the stipulation that Rambova had no negotiating power, and was disallowed from even visiting the sets of his films.
 After this, Rambova was offered $30,000 to create a film of her choosing, which resulted in the production of What Price Beauty?, a drama which she co-produced and co-wrote.
-In 1925, Rambova and Valentino separated, and an acrimonious divorce ensued.
+Rambova discovered actress Myrna Loy and cast her in the film.